danboo/godot-RigidBodyParticles2D/README.md

  * `explosiveness` - Controls the delay between each particle within a single "shot" of particles.
 The valid range is `[0,1]`.
 An `explosiveness` of `0` means that particles are emitted with even spacing over the `lifetime` of the "shot".
 An `explosiveness` of `1` means that all particles are emitted at once at the start of the `lifetime` of a "shot".

  * `tracker_name` - This `String` property indicates the name of the `Timer` node that is attached to each instanced particle.
-The `wait_time` property of the `Timer` is set to the lifetime of the particle, and is useful for setting up `Tween`s that vary over the life of the particle.
-For example, in a script attached to your particle scene you can access this as:
+The `wait_time` property of the `Timer` is set to the lifetime of the particle, and is useful for setting up a `Tween` that varies over the life of the particle.
+For example, in a script attached to your particle scene you can access the particle's lifetime as:

 ````
     onready var tracker  = get_node( get_parent().tracker_name )